ibishovrauf/Air-Traffic-Contriol/README_AI.md

 ## Background

 With the rapid growth of flight flow, the workload of controllers is increasing daily, and handling flight conflicts is the main workload.
-Therefore, it is necessary to provide more efficient conflict resolution decision-making support for controllers.
-In this project a Reinforcement Learning algorithm is proposed to resolve aircraft flight conflict with high solving efficiency.
+To cope with the continuous increase of flight flow and reasonably reduce the controller’s workload, intelligent conflict resolution methods should be studied to provide the controller with decision-making support in line with actual operation.
+In our project, a Deep Reinforcement Learning algorithm is proposed to resolve aircraft flight conflict with high solving efficiency.
+Conflict resolution algorithm based on DRL has great advantages in solution speed

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.

 ## How is it used?